Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/responsible-use.md

 Try to avoid running short test jobs that need a lot of nodes.

-A supercomputer is never run in preemptive mode.
+A supercomputer is never run in pre-emptive mode.
 Jobs run until they are finished and are not interrupted for other jobs.

-Now assume you submit a 512 node job on LUMI-C, half the size of the standard partition, and assume that all other jobs in the system would be running for the maximum allowed walltime of 2 days.
-The scheduler will need to gather nodes as they become available for the 512 node job, so if all jobs would run for 2 days and you need half of the total number of nodes, then on average this could take one full day, with the first resources in the pool becoming available almost immediately but the last few of the requested nodes only when the job starts.
+Now assume you submit a 512-node job on LUMI-C, half the size of the standard partition, and assume that all other jobs in the system would be running for the maximum allowed walltime of 2 days.
+The scheduler will need to gather nodes as they become available for the 512-node job, so if all jobs would run for 2 days and you need half of the total number of nodes, then on average this could take one full day, with the first resources in the pool becoming available almost immediately but the last few of the requested nodes only when the job starts.
+On average nodes would have been kept idle for half a day, so you really loose the equivalent of 256 node-days of capacity.

 You can see that this process makes a lot of resources unavailable for other jobs for a long time and leads to inefficient use of the supercomputer.
-Luckily LUMI also supports backfill, i.e., small and short jobs can still start if the scheduler knows these jobs will finish before it expects to be able to collect the nodes for the 512 node job.
+Luckily LUMI also supports backfill, i.e., small and short jobs can still start if the scheduler knows these jobs will finish before it expects to be able to collect the nodes for the 512-node job, even if they have a much lower priority than the big job.

 However, usually there are not enough suitable jobs for backfill, so very large jobs will usually lead to lots of nodes being idle for some time and hence inefficient use of resources.
 LUMI is built for research into jobs for the exascale area, so we do want to keep it possible to run large jobs.
-But users who do this should be responsible: Test on smaller configurations on a smaller number of nodes, then when you scale up for the large number of nodes go immediately for a long run and instead ensure that your job is cancelled properly if something goes wrong.
+But users who do this should realise the consequences for the operation of the system and be responsible:
+Test on smaller configurations on a smaller number of nodes, then when you scale up for the large number of nodes go immediately for a long run and instead ensure that your job is cancelled properly if something goes wrong.
 15-minute 512-node test jobs are a very bad idea.
+That job is worth just over 5 node days of production but can cost a large multiple of that in idle time as the scheduler gathers resources.

 ## Don't use large jobs just for the fun of it